JaysonPye/Journal/2025/daily-log.md

 📝 Notes:

+- Still really nervous to apply to these mid level Rails developer jobs as I don't feel like I'm good enough, I need to shed some of this insecurity here and just go for them.
 - Set up staging site for a wordpress site the company is building, including a CI/CD pipeline for the other front end developer.
 - Realized the seasonal site uses a lot of helper methods inside forms and this is causing bugs thruought the app, anything using a form in rails should bind to the model's attributes instead or using virtual accessors in the models, we are using helper methods to prefill names and it causes bugs thruought different form areas that are a huge headache for the admins, (eg, names loading in full names for first and family names).
 - Finished a fiction book today and really enjoyed it, it had been a while since I read fiction without an audiobook it was kind of nice to be glued to my kindle with all my spare time.